Schmavery/facebook-chat-api/DOCS.md

 If `type` is `message`, the object will contain the following fields:

-  + `senderName`: First and last name of the person who just sent the message.
   + `senderID`: The id of the person who sent the message in the chat with threadID.
-  + `participantNames`: An array containing only the first names of the other participants in the thread (sender included).
   + `participantIDs`: An array containing the ids of everyone in the thread (sender included).
   + `body`: The string corresponding to the message that was just received.
   + `threadID`: The threadID representing the thread in which the message was sent.
-  + `threadName`: The name of the receiver in a single person chat or the name of the group chat.
-  + `location`
   + `messageID`: A string representing the message ID.
   + `attachments`: An array of attachments to the message.